Controller pursuant to Article 4 No 7 GDPR is:

 - User details: e-mail address, password

-- Text, audio and video data: the documents to be transmitted are uploaded to servers of the service.
+- Text, audio and video data: the documents to be transmitted are uploaded to servers of the service and stored for a limited time.

 Scope of processing